datamindedbe/conveyor-samples/mlops/titanic/README.md

 1. Deploy the project to the samples environment: `datafy deploy --env samples --wait`
 1. Run the created workflow:
     1. Navigate to `https://app.datafy.cloud/environments` and select the `samples` environment
-    1. Press the play button next to the `samples_titanic` dag in airflow to manually trigger the pipeline
+    1. Press the play button next to the `samples_titanic_training` dag in airflow to manually trigger the pipeline

 ## Walkthrough